Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/08_a_shooting_enemy/index.md

   }
 ```

-When the enemy enters the main phase, it is first `Waiting` for the first shot, during the duration of a `SHOOTING_TIME` constant.
-Then it starts `Shooting` a projectile.
-There will be one or multiple projectiles shot.
-If more than one, between each projectile the enemy will wait for a constant `SHOOTING_INTERVAL` time.
-When all projectiles are shot, the enemy goes on `Cooldown`, for a `SHOOTING_COOLDOWN` time.
-If the main phase lasts more than this time, the enemy goes back to `Shooting` state.
-The `OutsideMainPhase` state is triggered by the enemy phase system.
-It is used during the exit phase.
+When the enemy enters the main phase, it is first `Waiting` for the first shot during `SHOOTING_TIME`.
+Then it starts `Shooting` projectiles.
+There may be multiple projectiles.
+If more than one, between each projectile the enemy waits `SHOOTING_INTERVAL`.
+When all projectiles are shot, the enemy enters `Cooldown` for `SHOOTING_COOLDOWN`.
+If the main phase lasts beyond this time, the enemy returns to `Shooting`. `OutsideMainPhase` is used when the enemy is not in the main phase.

 In order to handle this state machine, we need to add the following fields to the `Enemy.cs` class: